blinard-BIOINFO/NCBITaxonomy/README.md

-# NCBI Taxonomy Java Tools
+# NCBI Taxonomy SQL/Java Tools

 The current set of tools aims to create a local SQL copy of the NCBI Taxonomy database and proveds Java classes and scripts to query the database.